photoprism/photoprism-docs/docs/user-guide/library/import.md

 5. Click import.

 !!! info
-    You can add photos to you import folder via your filesystem, [WebDAV](webdav.md)  or using PhotoPrisms [upload](upload.md) functionality.
+    You can add photos to your import folder via your filesystem, [WebDAV](webdav.md)  or using PhotoPrisms [upload](upload.md) functionality.

 ![Screenshot](img/import.png)